RSS Feed Reader avatar

 • Saves one dataset item per accepted feed item.

-• Extracts item title, URL, GUID, publication date, update date, author, categories, summary, content, image URL, and enclosures when the feed provides them.
+• Extracts item title, URL, GUID, publication date, update date, authors, categories, summary, content, image URL, and enclosures when the feed provides them.

-• Keeps feed-level context such as feed URL, feed title, feed description, feed home URL, feed type, and source order.
+• Keeps feed-level context such as feed URL, feed title, feed home URL, feed type, and source order.

 • Adds a stable itemKey for downstream dedupe in scheduled runs.